Warrington's Own Buses: History

+Warrington Bus War

-To comply with the Transport Act 1985, Warrington Borough Transport was incorporated in 1986.
+To comply with the Transport Act 1985 and the ensuing deregulation of bus services, Warrington Borough Transport was incorporated in 1986.
 The company's mission was that if money could be made by operating services deemed uneconomic by other operators, then it should assume operation.
 This policy led to an increase in services operated as other bus companies who ran into the area decided to concentrate on their own core areas.

-Competition from other operators flared up in 1995, with Warrington Goldlines, part of the North Western bus company, duplicating the vast majority of the existing bus network and to a lesser extent MTL's Lancashire Travel subsidiary who focused on a core of 4-5 routes in the Callands and Westbrook areas near its St Helens depot in the South West of the town.
-In retaliation to MTL & North Western, Warrington Borough Transport commenced operating services to places such as Wigan, St Helens, Widnes, Runcorn, Chester and Liverpool, as well as commencing a local minibus service in Northwich.
-This level of competition reduced by the Autumn of 1996 when MTL had withdrawn its Warrington services, North Western's Warrington operations scaled back and Warrington's competing services pretty much withdrawn.
+Competition from other operators flared up in 1995, with Warrington Goldlines, part of the North Western bus company, duplicating the vast majority of the existing bus network.
+Merseybus' Lancashire Travel subsidiary competed with Warrington to a lesser extent, focusing on a core of 4-5 routes in the Callands and Westbrook areas near its St Helens depot in the South West of the town.
+In retaliation to MTL & North Western, Warrington Borough Transport commenced operating services to places such as Wigan, St Helens, Widnes, Runcorn, Chester and Liverpool, as well as commencing a local minibus service in Northwich, receiving support from neighbouring fellow municipal Halton Transport.
+This level of competition reduced by autumn 1996: after MTL withdrew its Warrington services, North Western's Warrington operations were also scaled back, removing the source of most of Warrington Borough Transport's competition.

 After eighteen months of intense competition, both companies agreed a truce.
 Warrington Borough Transport kept routes to Prescot and St Helens, whilst giving up operations in the Birchwood area of town, which were operated by North Western.
 North Western was rebranded as Arriva North West in 1997.

 In February 2002, Arriva North West decided to close its depot in Warrington and transferred the interurban routes to depots in Liverpool and St Helens.
 Warrington Borough Transport resumed operation of town routes to Birchwood, Cinnamon Brow and Woolston, but transferred the St Helens route back to Arriva.
 Further withdrawals by Arriva led to the takeover of routes to Leigh in 2005 and Altrincham in 2006.

+Rebranding

-In 2006, the company was rebranded and became known as Network Warrington, with a new livery designed by Samantha Beeley.
-However, this did lead to a streamlining of other routes, both long distance and in the town centre, which were operated with increased frequencies to shorten journey times.
+In 2006, the company was rebranded and became known as Network Warrington, with a new livery designed by Samantha Beeley introduced onto the operator's bus fleet.
+This rebrand coincided with a streamlining of other routes, both long distance and in the town centre, which were operated with increased frequencies to shorten journey times.

 Budget cuts by Warrington Borough Council resulted in evening services being reduced and Sunday evening services being completely withdrawn from 27 June 2010, as these services no longer received any subsidy from the council.

-In April 2018, the company was rebranded as Warrington's Own Buses.

-Routes

-Warrington's Own Buses operate 96 routes across the Warrington borough, Cheshire and Greater Manchester.
-With 50 of them being school/college contract routes.

-Ticket types

-Warrington's Own Buses offer a wide range of ticket options for passengers, including singles, returns and all day tickets.
-Smartcard ticketing is also available for periods up to one year.